Dr. Whitney Oakley

-Dr. Whitney Oakley is the deputy superintendent and chief academic officer of Guilford County Schools (GCS), serving more than 70,000 PK-12 students and 10,000 employees at 126 schools.
+Dr. Whitney Oakley is superintendent of Guilford County Schools (GCS), serving nearly 70,000 PK-12 students and 10,000 employees at 126 schools.
 A Guilford County native, Oakley is a long-time educator and administrator who is passionate about helping all students thrive.

 Raised in Greensboro, N.C., Oakley attended GCS from kindergarten to high school and began her career as a teacher at Frazier Elementary.
 After teaching for six years, she accepted a role as principal in the Alamance-Burlington School System.